gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 # Porting From Game Boy to Analogue Pocket
-The Analogue Pocket is (for practical purposes) functionally identical to the Game Boy / Color, but has a couple altered register flag and address definitions and a different boot logo.
+The Analogue Pocket operating in `.pocket` mode is (for practical purposes) functionally identical to the Game Boy / Color though it has a couple changes:

+Official differences:
+   - Altered register flag and address definitions
+   - Different boot logo

+Observed differences:
+  - MBC1 and MBC5 are supported, MBC3 won't save, the HuC3 isn't supported at all (via JoseJX)
+  - The Serial Link port does not work
+  - The IR port in CGB mode does not work as reliably as the Game Boy Color

  In order for software to be easily ported to the Analogue Pocket, or to run on both, use the following practices.

 ## Registers and Flags
 Use API defined registers and register flags instead of hardwired ones.